urbit/azimuth/constitution_spec.md

 **Result:**
 - The vote for the proposal is registered.
-- If the proposal attains a majority vote, ownership of all data contracts (Ships, Votes, Spark) is transferred to the proposed address, and the current Constitution is destroyed.
+- If the proposal attains a majority vote, ownership of all data contracts (Ships, Votes) is transferred to the proposed address, and the current Constitution is destroyed.

 ### Cast abstract vote